About

 Current Work

 At Penn State, I have returned to theory to apply this industrial rigor to fundamental questions in gravity.
 My work seeks to bring the precision of differential geometry and the robustness of software engineering to the study of the universe.
+I currently work on a variety of astrophysical searches using signal processing methods, and am continuing to find new applications of geometry to improve these techniques.

 For more details on my research, see the Research page.